pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-experiment-templates/lexical-decision-template.md

 ## config.js

-When **correctiveFeedback** is set to true, the bounding box will change color based on the participant's response - green meaning correct, and red meaning incorrect.
-If set to false, the box remains black.
+When **correctiveFeedback** is set to `true`, the bounding box will change color based on the participant's response - green meaning correct, red meaning incorrect.
+If set to `false`, the box remains black.

 ## stim.js